wandb/docs/docs/support/incorporating_latex.md

 tags:
    - reports
 ---

-LaTeX can be added into reports easily.
-In order to do so, create a new report, and start typing.
-The whole page is a rich text area where you can write notes and save custom visualizations and tables.
+LaTeX integrates seamlessly into reports.
+To add LaTeX, create a new report and begin typing in the rich text area to write notes and save custom visualizations and tables.

-On a new line, press `/` and scroll to the inline equations tab to add rich content in LaTeX.
+On a new line, press `/` and navigate to the inline equations tab to insert LaTeX content.